jnozzi/cocoadev.com/SiteContent/General/WikiSpam.markdown

 5. History pages are served with meta tags to prevent search engine indexing.

-'''What to do if the wiki has been spammed:'''
+**What to do if the wiki has been spammed:**

 1. Revert to the most recent non-spammed version of the afflicted pages, using the page history feature.
-If there are a lot of afflicted pages, email [[StevenFrank]] so recovery can be automated. ( Use my contact form: http://stevenf.com/contact/ )
+If there are a lot of afflicted pages, email General/StevenFrank so recovery can be automated. ( Use my contact form: http://stevenf.com/contact/ )

-2. Email [[StevenFrank]] a uniquely identifying URL or keyword from the attack that can be added to the blacklist to prevent future attacks from the same organization.
+2. Email General/StevenFrank a uniquely identifying URL or keyword from the attack that can be added to the blacklist to prevent future attacks from the same organization.

 3. Recording the IP is not particularly useful for the long-term, as IP addresses are dynamic and easily spoofed.
 Keyword blacklisting is much more effective.
 However, if the spam attack is ongoing, a temporary block can be placed on a particular IP or range until the attack subsides.

-Thanks for helping keep [[CocoaDev]] spam-free!  -- [[StevenFrank]]
+Thanks for helping keep General/CocoaDev spam-free!  -- General/StevenFrank

 ----